Jashepp/customElements-mixinPropertiesAttributes/README.md

 For the `observer` option, the [Property Change Details Object](#property-change-details-object) will be the first argument.

-All events fired when the `notify` option is specified, will have `event.detail` set to the [Property Change Details Object](#property-change-details-object).
+All events emitted when the `notify` option is specified, will have `event.detail` set to the [Property Change Details Object](#property-change-details-object).

 #### Property Change Details Object